-Te Tiriti: Service providers work in partnership with Māori and whānau, and support their aspirations, mana motuhake, and whānau rangatiratanga.
-As service providers: We work in partnership with people and whānau to support wellbeing. residents with a facility-acquired pressure injury, residents at risk of pressure injuries, residents with behaviours that challenge, residents receiving comfort cares, residents with a high risk of falls, residents with weight loss, and residents with several co-morbidities.
-Files reviewed verified that a care plan was developed by a registered nurse (RN) following a comprehensive assessment, including consideration of the person's lived experience, cultural needs, values, and beliefs, and considers wider service integration, where required.
+As service providers: We work in partnership with people and whānau to support wellbeing. challenge, and residents requiring care with a palliative approach.
+The files reviewed verified that a care plan was developed by an RN following a comprehensive assessment, including consideration of the person's lived experience, cultural needs, values, and beliefs, and which considers wider service integration, where required.
 Assessments were based on a range of clinical assessments and included the resident and whānau input (as applicable).
-Timeframes for the initial assessment, GP input, initial care plan, long-term care plan, short-term care plans, and review/evaluation timeframes met contractual requirements.
-Residents in the secure unit with behaviours that challenge had behaviour management plans in place which included triggers to the behaviours and deescalation strategies.
-These residents also had 24-hour activity plans in place that identified the resident's previous lifestyle patterns and guided the residents' daily routines.
-The activities programme provided in the secure unit was overseen by an on-site diversional therapist.
+Timeframes for the initial assessment, GP or nurse practitioner (NP) input, initial care plan, long-term care plan, short-term care plans, and review/evaluation timeframes met contractual requirements.
+A resident with a chronic long-term wound, had evidence of wound management support by the region's wound care nurse specialist, including a sign-off from further specialists' input due to the effectiveness of the management regime and evidence of the area healing.
+Where a resident had an unwitnessed fall, post-fall assessments, neurological observations, incident forms and whānau notifications were sighted.
+Management of any specific medical condition was well documented, with evidence of systematic monitoring and regular evaluation of responses to planned care.
+Where progress was different from that expected, changes were made to the care plan in collaboration with the resident and/or whānau.
+Residents and their whānau confirmed active involvement in the process, including residents with a disability.
 This was verified by reviewing documentation, sampling residents' records, interviews, and from observation.
-Management of any specific medical conditions was well documented with evidence of systematic monitoring and regular evaluation of responses to planned care.
-Where progress was different from that expected, changes were made to the care plan in collaboration with the resident and their whānau.
-Residents and their whānau confirmed active involvement in the process.
+A telephone interview with the NP expressed "extreme satisfaction" with the quality of care provided by MLC Palmerston North.
 Subsection 3.4: My medication The people: I receive my medication and blood products in a safe and timely manner.
 Te Tiriti: Service providers shall support and advocate for Māori to access appropriate medication and blood products.
-As service providers: We ensure people receive their FA The medication management policy was current and in line with the Medicines Care Guide for Residential Aged Care.
-A safe system for medicine management using an electronic system was observed on the day of the audit.
+As service providers: We ensure people receive their medication and blood products in a safe and timely manner FA The medication management policy was current and in line with the Medicines Care Guide for Residential Aged Care.
+A safe system for medicine management using an electronic system was seen on the day of the audit.
 All staff who administer medicines were assessed as competent to perform the function they manage.
-There was a process in place to identify, record, and document residents' medication sensitivities, and the action required for adverse events.
+There was a process in place to identify, record and document residents' medication sensitivities, and the action required for adverse events.